The Official Ramona Morrow Books Blog

 These were all of the questions an 8-year-old Jamie had.
 He would ask me questions before I even got to the edge of town.
 Our first road trip together I realized his concerns were real and he had to have the answers or he just wouldn't stop asking.
 He would be like the energizer bunny and keep on going and going until I got exhausted answering all of his questions.

 You have to remember this was in 1996 when I started my long distant trucking (semi-truck driver) career.
 I always drove a 53-foot reefer trailer or dry van.
-I told Jamie we were glorified Relocation Engineer’s (taking products from one place to another) and he was my co-pilot.
-This was backed up by my fellow truck driver’s who over the CB radio would say, “Hey there such-and-such company I see you have a co-pilot.”
-I would proudly reply, “Yes, I do.
-He’s doing a terrific job as co-pilot.”
-If I could have cried I would of, but I had to keep my eyes on the road.
+I told Jamie we were glorified Relocation Engineer's (taking products from one place to another) and he was my co-pilot.
+This was backed up by my fellow truck driver's who over the CB radio would say, "Hey there such-and-such company I see you have a co-pilot."
+I would proudly reply, "Yes, I do.
+He's doing a terrific job as co-pilot."
+I was extremely proud of Jamie and if I could have cried I would of, but I had to keep my eyes on the road instead.

 We have seen some fantastic countryside from the mountains to prairies and oceans.
 We dipped our toes in the Pacific Ocean, Atlantic Ocean, and even the Gulf of Mexico.
 We watched the sunrise and sunset.
 We watched the moon phases go from quarter moon to full moon.
 And we drove through spring, summer, fall, and winter seasons.
 We had hot weather, cold weather, rainstorms, hailstorms, snowstorms, and whiteout conditions.
 Our road conditions ranged from perfect to black ice or white ice.

 But together we trudged through it making us stronger individuals who bonded because of the same experiences.
 I watched my son grow up and become a confident person.
 Our road trips were the best education he could get.